AhmedBusati/Ahmed-Abdalla-CV/README.md

 - Lead the development of marketing strategies, media campaigns, and group websites for a strong digital presence.
 - Track and analyze ROI, SEO performance, and KPIs to optimize marketing efforts.

+  ### Government & Public Relations & Office Adminstration @ Saif al khalili group of Companies - Golden Corner Printing Press LLC   03/2020 – 07/2022
+  Abu Dabi,United Arab Emirates
+- Manage the administration of contracts from tendering and negotiation through to contract execution and close-out.
+- Supervised administrative staff and handled government tender submissions and registrations.
+- Led business development by fostering relationships with decision-makers, securing new business opportunities.
+- Assisted in processing and renewing employee and family visas, and managed HR documentation.
+- Spearheaded recruitment strategies, ensured payroll accuracy, and supported HR functions.
+## Business Development  & Office Adminstration @ Dram Works Co.
+Ltd 02/2016 – 08/2020
+Khartoum, Sudan
+## Sales Representative @ Tide For Trading & Investment 02/2012 – 01/2014
+khartoum - Omdurman, Sudan
+- Visiting clients and potential clients to evaluate needs or promote products and services.
+- Present, promote, and sell products to existing and prospective customers.
+- Helping determine pricing schedules for quotes, promotions, and negotiations.
+ Coordinate sales efforts with team members and other departments.